patricklam/plam.new-webpage/content/post/20200910-charleston.md

 Quebec], Victoria Day is the Queen's Birthday (unofficial start to summer), scheduled for the last Monday preceding May 25, while in NZ, it's the first Monday in June.
 Close but not quite, and the weather is different.
 Kind of like many things in NZ.
-It's a different country.
+It's a different country, and the [holidays](/post/20210515-holidays/) are different.

 # Outbound Travel Day, May 30 (<a href="https://gallery.patricklam.ca/index.php?/category/1225">gallery</a>)